 Introduction

 Utilitarianism has important implications for how we should think about leading an ethical life.
 In this chapter, we focus on five of its theoretical implications.
 First, unlike many other ethical theories, utilitarianism does not regard actions and omissions as morally different.
 Second, it is unusually demanding: it asks us to sacrifice more than many other ethical theories do.
-Third, it implies that we should be cause-impartial: that we should apply our altruistic efforts to wherever we can have the most positive impact on others.
+Third, it implies that we should be cause-impartial: that we should apply our altruistic efforts wherever we can have the most positive impact.
 Fourth, it urges us to consider the well-being of individuals regardless of what country they live in, what species they belong to, and at what point in time they exist.
 Fifth, despite differing radically from commonsense morality as an approach to ethics, utilitarianism generally does endorse commonsense moral prohibitions.

 Is There a Difference Between Doing and Allowing Harm?